Due to the impacts of the Coronavirus (COVID-19), the EDPA Designer Certification

 Her projects at their best are large scale sculptures in addition to thoroughly functional

 branded experiences that inform people about products and services in a memorable

 way.
 Katina's design work consistently delivers for her clients and has won multiple

 Her passion for education and connecting people with the resources they need to grow

 in their careers led Katina to a leadership role in the non-profit group "Women In

-as part of the EDPA+FIT Design Certificate Program.
+of the EDPA+FIT Design Certificate Program.